LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 ## 4.10 Bulk data operations
 Bulk data export is implemented according to the [HL7 FHIR BulkDataAccess IG: STU1](http://hl7.org/fhir/uv/bulkdata/STU1/export/index.html), and Bulk data import is implemented according to the [Proposal for $import Operation](https://github.com/smart-on-fhir/bulk-import/blob/master/import.md).

-There are 2 modules involved are:
+There are 2 modules involved:

 - fhir-operation-bulkdata
 - fhir-bulkimportexport-webapp

 The *fhir-operation-bulkdata* module implements the REST APIs for bulk data export, import and status as FHIR Operations.
-There are four operations:
+There are five operations:

 * ExportOperation - system export
 * PatientExportOperation - Patient export
-* GroupExportOperation - group export
+* GroupExportOperation - Group export
 * ImportOperation - import resources using the system endpoint
 * StatusOperation - polling status for import and export ($bulkdata-status)